Co-creation as if people mattered

 A Restless Art describes the history, theory and practice of community art.
-It’s free to download here, along with case studies and other resources.
+Published in 2019, the book is free to download, along with case studies and other resources.

-Elsewhere on this site you can find the five books in the Regular Marvels series, reports, essays, and other writing including documents on the early history of the community arts movement going back to the 1970s.
+Elsewhere on this site you can find the books in the Regular Marvels series, reports, essays, and other writing.
+There are also documents on the early history of the community arts movement in Britain.

-Other work includes a European project on opera co-creation, publications on culture and international development and community heritage projects.
+My other work includes a European project on opera co-creation, publications on culture and international development and community heritage.
 The podcast about cultural democracy that I co-host with Arlene Goldbard is here.

 -